Foupi/ada_air_guitar/README.md

 This project's aim is to reproduce a guitar string using a distance sensor, a PC and a microcontroller.

-Upon pressing the microcontroller's button, the microcontroller shall use the distance sensor, and send on the UART the note according to the obtained distance ; upon receiving the note, the PC connected to the microcontroller shall play the according note.
+Upon pressing the microcontroller's button, the microcontroller uses the distance sensor, and sends on the UART the note according to the obtained distance ; upon receiving the note, the PC connected to the microcontroller plays the according note.

 Hardware
 --------